The below article was updated in May 2022 with information for Qurbani 2022.

-With less than a month to go until Eid al-Adha (19th or 20th July, depending on the moon sighting), many of us are looking into our Qurbani options and deciding how to carry out this essential worship.
+With five weeks to go until Eid al-Adha (8th or 9th July 2022, depending on the moon sighting), many of us are looking into our Qurbani options and deciding how to carry out this essential worship.

 This article covers the six things we need to keep in mind while doing Qurbani research: how many animals we're giving, what our budget is, which location we should give to, who will benefit from our Qurbani, who will carry out our Qurbani and how we can maximise our reward.